negrinho/research_toolbox/README.md

 # this is kind of tricky to get right. for now, let us just assume that

 # there is the question about what kind of models can work.
-# for example, I think that it is possible to talk abougt
+# for example, I think that it is possible to talk about.

 -->